unlbslk/arch-deckify/README.md

 bash <(curl -sSL https://raw.githubusercontent.com/unlbslk/arch-deckify/refs/heads/main/install.sh)
 ```

+> ℹ️ See the docs for more information: https://unlbslk.github.io/arch-deckify/installation/

 ## ⚠️ Important Notice (READ BEFORE INSTALLING)

 Please note that running this script may modify important system configurations, files, and settings.
 In some cases, it could lead to system instability, configuration loss, or make the system unbootable.
 Restoring the system to a working state may require advanced technical knowledge.
 Before executing directly, check the content of the script.